Okipa/laravel-table/README.md

 }
 ```

+Tip: if you are using packages like [spatie/eloquent-sortable](https://github.com/spatie/eloquent-sortable) to handle your Eloquent models sorting behaviour with a [grouping query](https://github.com/spatie/eloquent-sortable#grouping), you'll have to also set this grouping query in the [table query instruction](#add-query-instructions-on-tables).

 ### Declare results on tables

 To display results, you'll have to return an array of result instances from the `results` method available in your generated table configuration.